Congress of Përmet: Politico-military conditions for calling the Congress of Përmet

-The democratic procedure of the selection of the delegates
+Selection of delegates

-It's worth noting that, despite the fact that LANÇ was at war, the concepts and decisions for conducting elections were progressive and democratic.
-The General National Liberation Council's presidency issued a resolution for the election of delegates, which stated:
+Despite the fact that LANÇ was at war, many delegates were selected via democratic elections.
+The General National Liberation Council's president issued a resolution for delegate representation, which stated:

-"The congress should include free zones, enemy-occupied territories, partisan and volunteer brigades and battalions, the Anti-Fascist Youth Union with 10 delegates, and the Women's Union with 5 delegates."
+The congress should include free zones, enemy-occupied territories, partisan and volunteer brigades and battalions, the Anti-Fascist Youth Union with 10 delegates, and the Women's Union with 5 delegates.

-Delegates would be democratically chosen by open vote in liberated territories and army formations, while they would be appointed by county or city governments in non-liberated areas.
+In the army and in liberated territories, delegates would be democratically chosen not by secret ballot but by open vote.
+In non-liberated areas, the delegates would be appointed by county or city governments.

-The decisions of the Përmet Congress
+Decisions

-Given the diversity of its participants and their geographic representation, the Përmet anti-fascist Congress was a national or constitutional assembly whose aim was to elect the legislative and executive authorities that would administer the country until the conclusion of the war, and subsequently in freed Albania.
-The congress initially elected the General National Liberation Council (KPNÇ) as the highest governmental body; the principal legislative forum, and the only sovereign representation of the Albanian people, according to historical sources.
+Given the diversity of its participants and their geographic representation, the Përmet Congress was a national or constitutional assembly whose aim was to elect the legislative and executive authorities that would administer the country until the conclusion of the war, and subsequently in freed Albania.
+The congress initially elected the General National Liberation Council (KPNÇ) as the highest governmental body, the principal legislative forum, and the only sovereign representation of the Albanian people, according to historical sources.

-The KPNÇ elected the Presidency of the General Council consisting of 25 members; its president was elected Omer Nishani.
-Third, Congress elected the Anti-Fascist National Liberation Committee, which had the characteristics of a transitional administration.
+The KPNÇ elected the Presidency of the General Council, which consisted of 25 members who in turn elected Omer Nishani its president.
+Third, the Congress elected the Anti-Fascist National Liberation Committee, which had the characteristics of a transitional administration.
 This committee, or provisional government, consisted of 11 members.
-The General Secretary of the KPNÇ, Enver Hoxha, was appointed head of the provisional government, while the well-known nationalist Myslym Peza was appointed deputy chairman of the provisional government.
-The KPNÇ, as a legislative body, since its formation during the days of the Congress, issued the first important acts or decisions, which were of great importance for the further development of the liberation war and the independence of Albania in later years.
+General Secretary of the KPNÇ Enver Hoxha was appointed chairman of the provisional government, and the well-known nationalist Myslym Peza was appointed vice-chairman.
+From the earliest days of its founding at the congress, the KPNÇ was a legislative body that, in issuing the first important acts and other decisions of a partially liberated Albania, provided crucial planning for the further development of the liberation war and the independence of Albania in later years.

 The decisions of the Përmet Congress showed that LANÇ and the UNÇSH, as its main driving force, had created the belief that they would be the winners of the war and would govern the country after the victory.
-Although some foreign observers considered the optimism of the LANÇ leaders at the time to be overconfident, subsequent events proved that the analysis of the situation made by the UNÇSH and that LANÇ was rational and realistic.
+Although some foreign observers considered the optimism of the LANÇ leaders at the time to be overconfident, events proved that the analysis of the situation made by the UNÇSH and that LANÇ was rational and realistic.

-The Congress of Përmet, declaring the former King Zog a person "non grata", legally put the stamp of the traitor on him, because he turned Albania into a vassal state of Italy and abandoned the people of the country (along with the rulers of his rulers) in difficult days of fascist occupation.
+The Congress of Përmet, declaring the former King Zog persona non grata, legally put the stamp of the traitor on him, because he turned Albania into a vassal state of Italy and abandoned the people of the country (along with the rulers of his rulers) in difficult days of fascist occupation.
 The actions of this Congress also sent a clear message to Ballisto-Zogist quislings and collaborators: there would be no influence at the table for those who collaborated with the enemy, nor for those who waited for the invader to depart before "fighting."